Mut4All: Fuzzing Compilers via LLM-Synthesized Mutators Learned from Bug Reports: Evaluation

 \begin{codelist}[t]

 \end{codelist}

-Listing~\ref{lst:rust14XX63} shows a Rust program where valid trait parameters are replaced with an undefined type (i.e., \texttt{X}), causing rustc to enter an infinite loop due to unresolved recursive bounds.
-While such mutations are unlikely to be crafted manually, \ourtool automatically identifies them, exposing a deep bug in the compiler's trait resolution logic.
+Listing~\ref{lst:rust142863} shows a Rust program in which valid type parameters in trait implementations are replaced with a deliberately undefined type (i.e., \code{NonExistTrait}).
+This seemingly illogical mutation causes rustc to enter an infinite compilation loop due to unresolved recursive bounds.
+Manually crafting such a case would be highly unintuitive, as developers typically avoid inserting undefined types into generic contexts due to their low likelihood of type-checking.
+However, through automated mutator design and synthesis, \ourtool identifies this as a fruitful transformation, revealing a deep corner case in the compiler's trait resolution logic and its mishandling of cyclic dependencies introduced by invalid substitutions.

 \begin{codelist}[t]

 \end{codelist}